 If you prefer annotations over naming conventions you can use the @Contribute annotation.
 As of version 5.2 this annotation that may be placed on a contributor method of a module instead of starting the methods name with "contribute".
 The value of the annotation is the type of the service to contribute into.

 The primary reasons to use @Contribute and marker annotations is twofold:

 - There is no longer a linkage between the contribution method name and the service id, which is much more refactoring safe: if you change the service interface name, or the ID of the service, your method will still be invoked when using @Contribute.

-- It makes it much easier for an override of the service to get the configuration intended for the original service.
+- It makes it much easier for an of the service to get the configuration intended for the original service.

 The following example is an annotation-based alternative for the contribution method above.

 If you have several implementations of a service interface, you have to disambiguate the services.
 For this purpose the marker annotations should be placed on the contributor method.

 In this example, the method will only be invoked when constructing a service configuration where the service itself has both the Red and Blue marker annotations.
 Tapestry knows which annotations are marker annotations, and which marker annotations apply to the service, via the @Marker annotation on the service implementation.

 If the special @Local annotation is present, then the contribution is made only to the configuration of a service being constructed in the same module.